 Variables with the ladapt prefix control line adaptation and variables with a sfline prefix control shock fitting line adaptation.
 These specialized 1D adaptation methods originated in the LAURA code and have a number of requirements that are described in the LAURA User's Manual.
-[61] The grid origin must be structured and all nodes assigned to a unique line.
+[62] The grid origin must be structured and all nodes assigned to a unique line.
 All lines must have the same number of nodes.
+If running in parallel, the partition_lines = .true. option in the &partitioning namelist must be active.
 The outer boundary (opposite solid walls) can be moved in or out to align with a developing bow shock and the distribution of points across the boundary layer can be adjusted to recover a target cell Reynolds number.
-If the grid has prisms grown off a solid surfaces then the distribution of prism heights can be adjusted to recover a target cell Reynolds number at the wall while retaining the the original spacing at the top of the prism stack.
+If the grid has prisms grown off a solid surfaces then the distribution of prism heights can be adjusted to recover a target cell Reynolds number.
+If while retaining the the original spacing at the top of the prism stack.